Quantitative stochastic homogenization and large-scale regularity: The first-order correctors

-The optimal, sharp estimates in terms of the spatial scaling are stated in Theorem~\ref{t.correctors}, below.
-We first give a suboptimal version of these bounds with a small exponent $\beta>0$ but which is optimal in stochastic integrability and of a similar flavor as some results in previous chapters.
-Indeed, it essentially follow from the results of previous chapters.
+The main focus of the next chapter is on obtaining sharp estimates of the gradient, flux and energy density of the first-order correctors in negative Sobolev spaces.
+We prepare for the analysis there by giving a suboptimal version of these bounds, with a small exponent $\beta>0$, but which is optimal in stochastic integrability.